svandriel/cachify-promise/README.md

 -   Caches resolved values
 -   Fully Typescript-ready
 -   Supports stale-while-revalidate caching policy
+-   Cleans expired items from the cache periodically
 -   Customizable (time-to-live, custom cache storage, key generation)
 -   Works both in browsers and Node.js (requires `Promise` and `Map` to be available or polyfilled)